jahrik/docker-swarm-monitor/PART_02.md

 ![pihole.png](https://github.com/jahrik/docker-swarm-monitor/blob/master/images/pihole.png?raw=true)

 Seeing the results and experiencing an increase in query speeds, was worth the hour or so of fussing with pfsense.
 Finally, disabling DHCP and DNS forwarding altogether on the firewall and just letting Pi-Hole handle it, worked.
-The dashboard that comes with pihole is great and really all you need for this service, but it's also nice to have in a central location with other monitoring tools and graphs.
+The dashboard that comes with pihole is great and really all you need for this service, but it's also nice to have these metrics in the same location as other monitoring tools and graphs.

 ### Pihole exporter